esfand/printit/JavaTypeSystem.md

 ### Relevance of type relationships and type converstion rules in practice. ###

 The type system of a programming language determines which types are convertible to which other types.
-These conversion rules have an impact on various areas of a programming language.
+These **conversion rules** have an impact on various areas of a programming language.

-One area where conversion rules and type relationships play role is casts and instanceof expressions.
+One area where conversion rules and type relationships play role is **casts** and **instanceof expressions**.
-Other area is assignment compatibility and method invocation, where argument and return value passing relies on convertibility of the involved types.
+Other area is **assignment compatibility** and **method invocation**, where argument and return value passing relies on convertibility of the involved types.

 The type conversion rules determine which casts are accepted and which ones are rejected.
-For example, the types String and Integer have no relationship and for this reason the compiler rejects the attempt of a cast from String to Integer , or vice versa.
-In contrast, the types Number and Integer have a super-subtype relationship; Integer is a subtype of Number and Number is a supertype of Integer .
-Thanks to this relationship, the compiler accepts the cast from Number to Integer , or vice versa.
-The cast from Integer to Number is not even necessary, because the conversion from a subtype to a supertype is considered an implicit type conversion, which need not be expressed explicitly in terms of a cast; this conversion is automatically performed by the compiler whenever necessary.
-The same rules apply to  instanceof expressions.
+For example, the types `String` and `Integer` have no relationship and for this reason the compiler rejects the attempt of a cast from `String` to `Integer`, or vice versa.
+In contrast, the types `Number` and `Integer` have a super-subtype relationship; Integer is a subtype of Number and Number is a supertype of Integer .
+Thanks to this relationship, the compiler accepts the cast from `Number` to `Integer` , or vice versa.
+The cast from `Integer` to `Number` is not even necessary, because the conversion from a subtype to a supertype is considered an implicit type conversion, which need not be expressed explicitly in terms of a cast; this conversion is automatically performed by the compiler whenever necessary.
+The same rules apply to **instanceof expressions**.

 The conversion rules define which types are assignment compatible.
-Using the examples from above, we see that a String cannot be assigned to an Integer variable, or vice versa, due to the lack of a type relationship.
-In contrast, an Integer can be assigned to a Number variable, but not vice versa.
+Using the examples from above, we see that a `String` cannot be assigned to an `Integer` variable, or vice versa, due to the lack of a type relationship.
+In contrast, an `Integer` can be assigned to a `Number` variable, but not vice versa.
 A side effect of the super-subtype relationship is that we can assign a subtype object to a supertype variable, without an explicit cast anywhere.
-This is the so-called widening reference conversion ; it is an implicit conversion that the compiler performs automatically whenever it is needed.
+This is the so-called **widening reference conversion**; it is an implicit conversion that the compiler performs automatically whenever it is needed.
 The converse, namely assignment of a supertype object to a subtype variable, is not permitted.
-This is because the so-called narrowing reference conversion is not an implicit conversion.
+This is because the so-called **narrowing reference conversion** is not an implicit conversion.
 It can only be triggered by an explicit cast.

 The rules for assignment compatibility also define which objects can be passed to which method.
 An argument can be passed to a method if its type is assignment compatible to the declared type of the method parameter.
-For instance, we cannot pass an Integer   to a method that asks for String , but we can pass an Integer to a method that asks for a Number .
+For instance, we cannot pass an `Integer` to a method that asks for `String`, but we can pass an `Integer` to a method that asks for a `Number`.
 The same rules apply to the return value of a method.

 ### Super-subtype relationships of parameterized types. ###